Private tuition aid bill on way Reynolds’ desk

 The Iowa House was considered the final potential stumbling block for the proposal.
 The House, which despite its Republican majorities did not have enough votes to pass similar proposals each of the past two years, passed the governor’s new, much broader proposal with a 55-45 vote Monday evening.

-After the failures of the previous two proposals, Reynolds made what she calls school choice a top issue of her 2022 re-election campaign, which she won by a decisive 17 percentage points.
+After the failures of the previous two proposals, Reynolds made what she calls school choice a top issue of her 2022 reelection campaign, which she won by 17 percentage points.

 However, this year’s proposal is dramatically more expansive than the previous two.
 While the previous proposals were narrower and more limited in scope, this proposal eventually would make nearly $7,600 in state funding available to every Iowa K-12 student who attends a private school.